deployphp/deployer/README.md

 See [http://deployer.org](http://deployer.org) for more information and documentation.

-# Deployer 3.0 almost ready...

 Requirements
 ------------
 * PHP 5.4.0 and up.

 That's all!

-You can install [ssh2 extension](http://php.net/manual/en/book.ssh2.php) to speedup deployment process and enable [sockets](http://php.net/manual/en/book.sockets.php) for parallel deployment.
+You can enable [sockets](http://php.net/manual/en/book.sockets.php) to speedup deployment process with parallel deployment.

 Installation
 ------------